gleam-lang/website/_posts/2024-05-27-fault-tolerant-gleam.md

 With this release when the compiler encounters an error during analysis it will move on to the next definition in the module, returning all of the errors along with updated code information once the whole module has been analysed.
-This has resulted in a dramatic improvement in the experience when using the Gleam language server, it being much more responsive and accurate in its feedback.
+This has resulted in a dramatic improvement in the experience of using the Gleam language server, it being much more responsive and accurate in its feedback.

 In future releases we will continue to improve the granularity of the fault